The Eaton Arrowsmith Approach

 Barbara Arrowsmith-Young founded the Arrowsmith School in 1980.
 Born with severe learning disabilities that caused teachers to label her slow and stubborn, she used her excellent memory and work ethic to get through school.
 Arrowsmith-Young then created a series of exercises that helped her address her own brain deficits.
 The Arrowsmith School has now used these exercises for more than 35 years.

 At Magnussen, children develop their interests and skills in a small, supportive classroom setting.
 Our students are curious, passionate learners.
 But they do not thrive in mainstream schools.
 The structure prevents them from exploring their interests and honing their strengths.

 Not all children learn in the same way.
 Some students are independent learners, while others need more emotional support and encouragement.
 Magnussen offers the British Columbia curriculum but celebrates each child as an individual.

 Our classes have no more than 10 students.
 We believe in Attachment Theory, which states that humans thrive when they develop lasting, psychological connections with others.
 Our teachers are supportive, understanding and trained to help unique learners unlock their potential.

 At Magnussen, students fit in by standing out.

-Vision: Inspiring positive change.
+Vision: Empowering positive change.